-An amendment to a research study can be either substantial or non-substantial.
-Amendments are regarded as substantial when they have a significant impact on:
+A modification to a research study can generally either be substantial or non-substantial.
+Modifications are regarded as substantial when they have a significant impact on:

 • the safety or physical or mental integrity of the subjects